June 20, 2018

 Below we have compiled links to academic studies and articles that help quantify what happens when local communities lose local news.These studies are important to helping communities understand the democratic role of the press, fostering new solutions to meet community information needs, and for making the case as to why local news needs to be a priority for philanthropy.

 (Ed.
-Note: This post has been edited December 3, 2018, to add new research to the list below.
+Note: This post has been edited on March 12, 2019, to add new research to the list below.
 We will continue to update it and update the date in this note whenever we do.)

 Erosion in Local News is Tied to Drops in Civic Engagement